jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ```
 save and exit by pressing CTRL - X and confirm with Y.

-Ubuntu 24.04.3 comes with Apache2 2.4 so wo don't need to add anything.
+Ubuntu 24.04.3 comes with Apache2 2.4 so wo don't need to add anything here.

 We install all the software that is needed plus some optional software that is needed so we won't get warnings in the Nextcloud Admin Center.
 ```bash
 sudo apt update